StryKaizer/Raspi-alarm-clock/README.md

     $ cd pyfeed-0.7.4
     $ sudo python setup.py install

-Configure settings by editting the config.ini file
+Configure settings by editting the config.cfg file

 Authenticate with your google calendar by running following command, then copy/paste the url in a browser